 Traffic Engineering (TE) Staff, with support from City Engineering will determine the total assessable traffic signalization project costs.
 Total assessable traffic signalization project costs will consider all features necessary to safely signalize and operate a signalized intersection, including intersection expansion, infrastructure necessary to communicate with the traffic signal intersection and system controllers.
-Costs that are not assessable as part of the signalization project but that are included within the scope of a larger public works project will be excluded from this calculation, although they may be otherwise assessable.
+Costs that are not assessable as part of the signalization project will be excluded from this calculation, although they may be otherwise assessable.
 Assessable traffic signalization project costs will be apportioned and assigned to each tax parcel in the Assessment District according to the following procedures: